The Parlour - private studio in a historic 1740 colonial house

 Long-term renters welcome

-This property uses solar energy, plus eco-friendly cleaning products
+This property uses some solar energy

 Host has indicated there is a carbon monoxide detector on the property